Hornbill-Docs/esp-config/esp-config/customize/customer-portal-setup.md

     * **Allow contacts to update their profile**<br>Turning this option `ON` will allow a contact to view and update their profile information.

 ## Customize
+This section allows you to configure the look and feel of the Customer Portal.
 * **Settings**<br>Set images and colors for Self Service
     * **Logo**<br>Add your company logo to the top banner of the Customer Portal.
 This field needs to contain a secure URL (https) to the image, which must be either a .png or .jpg.
     * **Logo Height**<br>Adjust the height of your logo for a perfect fit in the top banner.